 Eleanor Siegl was the founder of The Little School, one of the first pre-schools in Seattle.
 Her philosophy of education -- let children discover their own talents, as opposed to the traditional “Do as you’re told, speak-when-spoken-to” stance -- reflected her progressive views and her studies at Columbia University in New York City.
 Eleanor’s social grace and communication skills helped her spread her progressive teaching philosophy and gain the support of influential members of the Seattle community.
-In 1959, when she founded The Little School (now located in Bellevue), her Board of Directors included Kay (b.
-1925) and Stimson Bullitt (1919-2009), Robert (1922-1996) and Dorothy (1925-1961) Block and Katherine and Roy Wensburg, as well as her husband Henry Siegl (1911-1997), concert master of the Seattle Symphony Orchestra, who gave the school its name.
+In 1959, when she founded The Little School (now located in Bellevue), her Board of Directors included Kay (1925-2021) and Stimson Bullitt (1919-2009), Robert (1922-1996) and Dorothy (1925-1961) Block and Katherine and Roy Wensburg, as well as her husband Henry Siegl (1911-1997), concert master of the Seattle Symphony Orchestra, who gave the school its name.

 Growing Up In Detroit

 Eleanor Shapiro was born in Detroit, Michigan, on November 12, 1917, to Russian Jewish immigrants Kolman Shapiro and Tsyril (Sylvia) Woolman (1896-1976).
 She was raised in a first-generation immigrant family that included her parents, three younger brothers, and her maternal grandmother.
 Cousins, uncles, and aunts lived in an adjoining house.
 In her 1977 doctoral dissertation, she wrote that her grandmother, Mascha Woolman, brought “stability and consistency” to a struggling household where observance of kashrut (Jewish dietary laws) and synagogue attendance existed alongside the contradictions of secular activity.